Microplate Readers Buying Guide

 Consider your Applications

-- Protein and Nucleic acid Quantification: DNA and RNA absorb light efficiently in the UV range.
+- Protein and Nucleic Acid Quantification: DNA and RNA absorb light efficiently in the UV range.
 Quantitation of nucleic acid occurs at 260 nm.
 Purity can be determined by measuring both at 260 nm and 280 nm as protein absorbs at 280 nm.
 Protein is a common contaminate in DNA and RNA preparations.

 - Cell Viability, Proliferation and Cell Death: There are many different commercially available cell-based assay kits that enable cell viability, proliferation and apoptosis to be measured.
 These include those for monitoring ATP, measuring caspase activity and detecting bromodeoxyuridine (BrdU).
 Cell based assays are crucial in the early stages of disease research and identification of potential protein pathways.
 They are also used in toxicity testing in pre-clinical drug development.

 - Gene Expression: Reporter genes, such as luciferase, are important tools for studying gene expression.
 The use of reporter genes allows the in vitro and in vivo measurement of gene expression from virtually any endogenous genetic control element.
 Luciferase enzyme and its subsequent luminescent reaction is often the gene reporter of choice for many experimental conditions.